Traditional vs Low-Code Development: What to Choose?

 • Large-scale solutions with unique requirements;

-• Companies that want to have extensive customization opportunities and full control over their solutions;
+• Companies that want to have extensive customization opportunities and full control over their solutions, which is not available in low-code development;

 • Projects that require deep integration with legacy systems;